 The Spectre of Infertility

-The stigma around infertility is in our faces every single day.
+The stigma around infertility is on our faces every single day.
 It seems like every woman I know has dealt with some form of heartbreak of their own or someone very close to them.
-This is no surprise, considering the CDC estimates about 12% of women have difficulty getting or staying pregnant.
+This is no surprise, considering the CDC estimates about 12% of women have difficulty getting or staying pregnant.2

 With a rise in women feeling comfortable enough to share their journeys on social media, the thought of it happening to you is at the forefront of everyone’s mind.
 When I saw my negative results when I was hoping for a positive, I went through many feelings, including: